 We are delighted to be able to offer trips to Ripapa Island this summer.

-Each trip will last two hours including cruise time
+• Each trip will last up to two and a half hours (including cruise time)

 Advance booking online is recommended.